jkeohan/rctr-2-14-22/w03d04/intro-to-state.md

 ```
 #### Switch Statements

-Another form of conditional logic is to use a **switch** statement.
-They are the conditional logic of choice for the **useReducer** Hook.
+Another form of conditional logic is to use a **switch** statement which is the conditional logic of choice for the **useReducer** Hook.

 For now let's refactor the code to use a switch statement.
 ```js